Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 20/Chapter 20 - Galaxies + Foundation of Modern Cosmology.md

 - **Unknowns:**
   - The exact origin of the bar structure is still under investigation.
   - Bar prominence and spiral arm strength vary with galaxy history and interactions.
+---
+**Lenticular Galaxies (S0)**
+- **Definition:** Intermediate between spiral and elliptical galaxies.
+- **Features:**
+  - Disk-like structure, but less dust and little ongoing star formation.
+  - Sometimes described as a “lentil” shape—between a disk (spiral) and a spheroid (elliptical).
+- **Interpretation:** Transition type, often considered a faded spiral galaxy.
+---
+**Elliptical Galaxies (E)**
+- **Definition:** Spheroidal galaxies with minimal disk structure.
+- **Features:**
+  - Little to no ongoing star formation.
+  - Red or yellow in color due to old, low-mass stars.
+  - Range from small ellipticals to giant ellipticals like **M87** (~300,000 light-years across).
+  - Often found at the centers of galaxy clusters.
+- **Significance:**
+  - Largest galaxies in the universe are elliptical.
+  - Tend to host massive black holes at their centers.
+---
+**Irregular Galaxies**
+- **Definition:** Galaxies with no distinct shape or structure.
+- **Example:** **Large Magellanic Cloud** – a satellite of the Milky Way.
+  - ~30,000 light-years across; active star formation in blue/white regions.
+  - Red regions indicate emission nebulae (star-forming regions).
+- **Features:**
+  - No regular disk or bulge.
+  - Common in smaller galaxies or satellite systems.
+---
+ **Hubble Classification Diagram (Tuning Fork)**
+- **Ellipticals:** Positioned on the left; rounder toward E0, more elongated toward E7.
+- **Lenticulars (S0):** Intermediate between ellipticals and spirals.
+- **Spirals:** Right branch of the fork (normal S and barred SB spirals).
+  - Classification into Sa, Sb, Sc depending on spiral arm prominence and bulge size.
+- **Note:**
+  - Diagram is observational, not evolutionary.
+  - Provides a visual taxonomy based on morphology, not formation history.
+---
+**Galaxy Colors and Luminosities**
+- **Color-Magnitude (Luminosity) Diagram:** Analogous to stellar H-R diagram.
+- **Two main populations:**
+  - **Blue cloud:** Less luminous, star-forming galaxies (typically spirals and irregulars).
+  - **Red sequence:** Brighter, older galaxies with minimal star formation (typically ellipticals).
+- **Interpretation:**
+  - Spiral/irregular galaxies: abundant gas and dust → ongoing star formation → blue color.
+  - Elliptical galaxies: dominated by older stars → red color.
+---
+**Key Takeaways**
+- Galaxy morphology reflects **structure and star formation activity**, not a strict evolutionary path.
+- **Spiral galaxies:** Disk + spiral arms + active star formation → found in small groups.
+- **Elliptical galaxies:** Spheroidal, old stars, little gas/dust → common in clusters.
+- **Irregular galaxies:** Chaotic, active star formation, often satellites of larger galaxies.
+- Galaxy history is connected to cosmic history: formation, mergers, and evolution reflect structure formation in the universe.
+---